paapaabdullahm/rsync-inotify-watch/README.md

 ### Finally,  reboot your system for changes to take effect

-Now your system will always watch for changes made in the specified source directory and synchronize with the target or destination directory.
+Now after every 5min (i.e. 300s) your system will watch for changes made in the specified source directory and synchronize with the target or destination directory.